Starting a Business Here

 - Local and NYS license/permit requirements:

-- Cities and counties may also require business licenses.
-Call the County Clerk at (585)268-9270 to get specific requirement
+- Towns and Villages may also require business licenses.
+Please call the Town or Village Clerk in the municipality where you’ll be operating the business to get specific requirement information.

 - Visit the NYS License Center at http://licensecenter.ny.gov/ for additional information on permits and licenses required by NYS.